huggingface/blog/how-to-train.md

 - user: julien-c
 ---

-<h1>How to train a new language model from scratch using Transformers and Tokenizers</h1>
+# How to train a new language model from scratch using Transformers and Tokenizers

 <a target="_blank" href="https://colab.research.google.com/github/huggingface/blog/blob/main/notebooks/01_how_to_train.ipynb">